camaraproject/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 ```

-### Use Rich Authorization Request to convey one purpose
+## Using Rich Authorization Request to convey purpose

 ---
 **Note**